lmaccherone/documentdb-utils/README.md

 ### Unimplemented ###

-* Triggers, UDFs, and Documents.
-As of 2015-05-03, documentDBUtils only supports stored procedures.
+* Triggers, UDFs, and Attachments.

+* Queries and bulk document reads.

 * Delete Databases or Collections.
-We automatically create them if they are referenced, but we have not funtionality for deleting them.
+We automatically create them if they are referenced, but we have no funtionality for deleting them.

 ## Install ##